callmephilip/chatzilla/Readme.md

 #### Virtual environment

-As every responsible Python dev, you use some kind of virtual environment manager.
-I use virtual env helper.
-Create a virtual environment named 'chatzilla' and automatically activate it:
+As every responsible Python developer, you use some kind of virtual environment manager (I personally use [virtual env wrapper](http://virtualenvwrapper.readthedocs.org/en/latest/index.html)).
+Create a virtual environment named 'chatzilla' (or something else) and automatically activate it:

 ```
 mkvirtualenv chatzilla